GreenTomatoGroup/GitLearningNotes/README.md

   - minor: backward compactible with a new feature
   - patch: bugfix
   - build number: each time build release
-  - sync with package name / bundle id
+  - sync with mobile app version number

 ### ReadMe.md